NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 ## Filenames

-Filenames should use only lowercase alphanumeric characters and `-` (minus) symbol.
+Filenames used in the source should use only lowercase alphanumeric characters and `-` (minus) symbol.

 Suffix filenames with the `.rst` extension.